bifynok/SelfAssessment/Skills/JavaScript.md

   - Object: 🖐️ used
   - this: 🖐️ used
   - arrow function: 🖐️ used
-  - async function: 👂 heard
+  - async function: 🖐️ used
   - call
   - bind: 👂 heard
   - apply: 👂 heard